 The "Jenson"/"Narrator" characters are based on the author himself, Truman Capote.
 Capote went to Kansas soon after the murders to cover the manhunt and to interview those who knew the Clutter family.
 After the apprehension and conviction of killers Perry Smith and Dick Hickock, Capote became a major part of the killers' lives while they were on death row, forming a particularly close bond with Smith.
 Smith gave most of his belongings - drawings, books - to Capote.
 Capote was present at the executions and witnessed the carrying-out of Hickock's sentence, but couldn't bear to watch Smith die, and left the room before he was brought in.

-During the scene where Perry Smith (Robert Blake) is summing up his life, the rain on the window is reflected on Blake's face so that it looks like he's shedding tears, and the effect was lauded by many reviewers.
+When Perry Smith is summing up his life, the rain on the window is reflected on Robert Blake's face so that it looks like he's shedding tears, and the effect was lauded by many reviewers.
 That effect wasn't planned - the set was hot that day and a fan was being used near the simulated rain; it accidentally blew the water against the window, resulting in the shadows of the falling "rain" passing over Blake's face.

 The producers of the film originally wanted Judge Roland Tate, the actual judge from the trial, to play himself in the film.
 Judge Tate died shortly before photography and a call was issued for a suitable replacement.
 Local auctioneer and realtor John Collins was cast, and appears in the film.